What are OKLCH colors?

 Structure

-Lightness - Equal steps feel like equal changes in brightness, ranges from value between 0 and 1 or percentage ranging from 0% to 100%.
+Lightness - Controls color brightness.
+Measured in values between 0 and 1 or percentage ranging from 0% to 100%.

 Chroma - Controls intensity of the color, similar to saturation.